pikulet/intellex/README.txt

 Q6 Average F2: 0.172659817351598
 Mean Average F2: 0.184953056130269

 While Q1 and Q4 performed better than the baseline, the average results decreased.
-This suggests that a simple system which does not take into account the additional restrictions of phrasal and boolean search does not perform much more poorly.
+This suggests that the baseline search would give us better results, given our limited understanding of legal corpora.
  Nevertheless, we note that taking into account additional restrictions has positive effect on one of the sample queries for which information is available: "fertility treatment" AND damages.

-We decide to keep the boolean and phrasal requirements because we assume that users using these additional restrictions want them to be in place.
-In particular, we keep searches of the form +PHRASE -BOOLEAN because of the occurrence of stopwords within phrases.
-For example, the user searches "statement of intent", stripping phrases will result in the stopword "of" appearing as a dimension in the VSM query evaluation.
-While idf will significantly reduce the weight on this dimension, there will be a very high number of documents with a non-zero score that will be returned.
-As such, we keep this requirement.

 The final submission also includes results from WordNet expansion.
 This is because the sample query q1 (quiet phone call) gives evidence that it is important to retrieve synonyms for the query terms (e.g. 'silent', 'telephone call').
-However, it is unclear that relevance feedback from the Rocchio algorithm will help us in this respect (see BONUS.docx).
 Hence, a free text query string is searched, followed by appending additional documents from WordNet expansion.

 However, when the WordNet expansion does not return enough terms, then the term is rare and we will perform a